 With six hundred foxhounds from thirty-seven hunts showing in five separate rings at the Virginia Foxhound Show at Morven Park on Sunday, May 29, 2016, the hour gets late before the four individual division champions—American, Crossbred, English, and Penn-Marydel foxhounds—finally get their chance to face off for the William W. Brainard Jr. Perpetual Cup designating the Grand Champion of Show.

 The hour arrived, somewhere around six p.m., as four handsome champions came together before Dr. John W.D.
 McDonald, MFH, judge of this prestigious class.
 It had been a long, hot, and tiring day for everyone—spectators, judges, handlers, and hounds alike.
 But one foxhound looked like he was still ready and happy to run from one end of the field to the other, which he did when asked to show his movement.
 With long, powerful, yet graceful strides that looked like a slow-motion camera had been set up just for him, Midland Striker made his statement and would not be denied.

 “He is one of the most beautiful movers anyone could expect to see,” said Judge McDonald in admiration.
-“And he has perfect conformation.”To read more, a subscription is needed: Click here to subscribe
+“And he has perfect conformation.”To read more, a subscription is required.
+Log in or click here to subscribe.